stdrc/english-pre/slides.md

 </v-click>

 <!--
 Now given that we are boiling a kettle of water, we should turn it off when the water boils.

 There're several ways to do it.

 First, we just stare at the kettle, waiting for the water to be boiled.

-Is this solution feasible ?
+Is this solution feasible?
 -->

 ---